antonio-ramadas/spotify-proxy-oauth2/README.md

 There are 3 routes for you to use:
  - `/authorize`
    - `GET` endpoint
-   - Parameters:
-     - Optional:
+   - Optional query parameters:
      - `redirect_uri`
      - `state`
      - `scope`
        - _space-separated list_
      - `show_dialog`
    - It redirects the user to `https://accounts.spotify.com/authorize` with the optional parameters you may have passed.
  - `/api/token`
    - `POST` endpoint
+   - This endpoint changes its behaviour depending on the body parameter `grant_type`.
+   - If `grant_type == 'authorization_code'`:
-   - Parameters:
+     - Mandatory body parameters:
-     - Mandatory:
+       - `grant_type`
        - `code`
          - The one from the previous interaction
-     - Optional:
+     - Optional body parameters:
        - `redirect_uri`
+         - Must be the same as the one used in the previous interaction
+   - If `grant_type == 'refresh_token'`:
+     - Mandatory body parameters:
+       - `grant_type`
+       - `refresh_token`
    - It returns the response of `https://accounts.spotify.com/api/token` with the mandatory parameters and the optional ones you may have passed.
  - `/health`
    - `GET` endpoint which does not take any parameters.
    - Returns status `200` with `Alive!`.
-   - Useful if Slack is down and you want to diagnostic where the problem is.
+   - Useful if Spotify is down and you want to diagnostic where the problem is.

-## FAQ (REVIEW!!!)
+## FAQ

 ### When should I use this?

 Your side projects and similar.
-Do not use for production or any more serious endeavours.
-For instance, `state` is not taken into account here.
-You will be vulnerable to attacks.
+If you use it in a production environment, then it is recommended you make use of the `state` parameter.
 This repository shines when you are prototyping.

 ### Why should I use this?